PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

 different versions of PlasmaPy's dependencies, and on different operating systems.
 Testing with |Nox| is more robust than testing with `pytest` alone because |Nox| creates its own virtual environments and ensures that tests are run the same way as in CI.
-Installing |uv|
-alongside |Nox| will lead to improved dependency resolution performance and caching.

 To run PlasmaPy's tests (except for those marked as slow), run: